TriKro/rsb-content/part5-generative_product_research/competitive-analysis.md

 Initially 1-2 days and then keep adding on and perform regular scans of the market.

 ### How To
 The typical way to display a competitive analysis has been to plot performance on an X/Y graph with all the competitors located at the bottom left and your company at the top right.
-This method is typical when existing companies launched a new product into an existing crowded market place and is therefore not so relevant for startups or existing companies looking to create new markets (true innovation).
-Steve Blank suggests using a “petal diagram” where you plot your idea at the centre of the slide.
-Then highlight where your new customers are likely to come from (adjacent markets segments) using a cloud around your company (as many as needed) and then fill in each section with names of companies that are representative players in each segment.
-You can then try to identify which companies are private and note how much investment they had received to identify which spaces are being perceived as “attractive” to investors.
+This method is typical when existing companies launch a new product into an existing crowded market place and is therefore not as relevant for startups or existing companies looking to create new markets (true innovation).
+Steve Blank suggests using a “petal diagram” where you plot your idea at the center of the slide.
+Highlight where your new customers are likely to come from (adjacent markets segments) using a cloud around your company (as many as needed) and fill in each section with names of companies that are representative players in each segment.
+You can then try to identify which companies are private and note how much investment they received to identify which spaces are being perceived as “attractive” to investors.
 On top of this, you can note the current and projected market size of each segment to understand how big your new market could be.

 After initial analysis, you should know three things: who your biggest competitors are, the basics of their company strategy, and how you are (or will be) different from what they’re doing.
 By understanding the market landscape, you are able to gather more clues about how you might approach distribution, positioning and pricing.

 Some tools you can use to extract competitor information are:
 - Crunchbase
-- Angel List
+- AngelList
 - Quora
 - Google Finance (listed companies and their “related companies”)
 - Google Search (industry key words)
 - Google News Alerts (industry key words)
-- Forrester Research / IDC / Gartner etc (market reports)
+- Forrester Research/IDC/Gartner etc. (market reports)

 When doing competitive research on other web-based companies here are a few other tools you can use:
 - Compete to see their traffic data, and which way it’s trending